dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3810: Fair systems secure resources for all community members.
+### T3810: This approach addresses inequality and provides necessary resources for all.

 |Support|
 |---|